aerenchyma/ProgramsInformationPeople/_sources/Assignments/week05.rst

 .. activecode:: ps_4_hangman_code_complete

   This is the base code for a Hangman game, without some of the important useful functionality -- but now, you can add it in!
 (If you have never played Hangman, you can go to ``https://en.wikipedia.org/wiki/Hangman_(game)`` for an explanation of what it is.)
+You should paste or retype your functions in where indicated at the top, and try running this, for points on this problem.
   ~~~~
   # Paste your functions here..